status-im/status-mobile/doc/new-guidelines.md

    [comp]])
 ```

-This mistake mostly happens with functional components
+This mistake mostly happens with functional components.

 ```clojure
 ;; bad